-- (3) Amounts in this column reflect the dollar amount, without any reduction for risk of forfeiture, of the estimate of the aggregate compensation cost to be recognized over the service period as of the grant date under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718, which for 2012 represents the closing market price of our common stock of \$119.97 per share on the grant date of February 21, 2012.
+(3) Amounts in this column reflect the dollar amount, without any reduction for risk of forfeiture, of the estimate of the aggregate compensation cost to be recognized over the service period as of the grant date under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 718, which for 2013 represents the closing market price of our common stock of \$152.05 per share on the grant date of February 21, 2013.
 These amounts may not correspond to the actual value that will be realized by the NEOs.
-To see the value of awards made to the NEOs in 2012, see the Fiscal Year 2012 Grants of Plan Based Awards table below.
+To see the value of awards made to the NEOs in 2013, see the Fiscal Year 2013 Grants of Plan Based Awards table below.
 Awards included in the Stock Awards and Option Awards columns were granted pursuant to the 2010 Omnibus Incentive Plan.
-Additional details are included above under the caption "Long-Term Equity Incentive Compensation." - (4) This column includes amounts deferred pursuant to the Executive Deferred Compensation Plan, which amounts are not paid or deferred until February of the following year.
-In 2013, \$554,040 was deferred by Mr. Heffernan, \$73,950 was deferred by Mr. Kennedy and \$400,138 was deferred by Ms. Miller; in 2012, \$462,000 was deferred by Mr. Heffernan; and in 2011, \$345,555 was deferred by Mr. Heffernan. - (5) Amounts in this column reflect the amounts earned and paid to each NEO in February 2011, 2012 and 2013 for 2010, 2011 and 2012 performance, respectively, under the Executive Annual Incentive Plan for 2010 and the 2010 Omnibus Incentive Plan for 2011 and 2012.
-For the 2012 performance year, these amounts are the actual amounts earned under the awards described in the Fiscal Year 2012 Grants of Plan-Based Awards table below.
-These payout amounts were computed in accordance with the pre-determined formula for the calculation of performance-based non-equity incentive compensation and the applicable weightings as set forth above in the Compensation Discussion and Analysis. - (6) Amounts in this column consist entirely of above-market earnings on compensation deferred pursuant to the Executive Deferred Compensation Plan, as described below following the Nonqualified Deferred Compensation table.
-Above-market earnings represent the difference between market interest rates determined pursuant to SEC rules and the 8.5% annual interest rate credited by the company on contributions during 2012.
+Additional details are included above under the caption "Long-Term Equity Incentive Compensation."

+(4) This column includes amounts deferred pursuant to the Executive Deferred Compensation Plan, which amounts are not paid or deferred until February of the following year.
+In 2014, \$621,810 was deferred by Mr. Heffernan, \$36,190 was deferred by Mr. Horn, \$108,000 was deferred by Mr. Kennedy and \$338,330 was deferred by Ms. Miller; in 2013, \$554,040 was deferred by Mr. Heffernan, \$73,950 was deferred by Mr. Kennedy and \$400,138 was deferred by Ms. Miller; and in 2012, \$462,000 was deferred by Mr. Heffernan

+(5) Amounts in this column reflect the amounts earned and paid to each NEO in February 2012, 2013 and 2014 for 2011, 2012 and 2013 performance, respectively, under the 2010 Omnibus Incentive Plan.
+For the 2013 performance year, these amounts are the actual amounts earned under the awards described in the Fiscal Year 2013 Grants of Plan-Based Awards table below.
+These payout amounts were computed in accordance with the pre-determined formula for the calculation of performance-based non-equity incentive compensation and the applicable weightings as set forth above in the Compensation Discussion and Analysis.
-&lt;sup>(7) See the All Other Compensation table below for further information regarding amounts included in this column.

-- (8) This amount includes \$1,599,791 for 2010 non-equity incentive plan compensation paid in 2011 and \$675,000 paid in 2010 for the final installment of a performance-based retention award. - (9) Effective September 8, 2011, our board of directors appointed Ms. Miller as an executive officer.
-Ms. Miller was designated an NEO based on compensation paid for the fiscal year ended December 31, 2012. - (10) Amounts included for Mr. Pearson are shown in U.S. Dollars but were paid to Mr. Pearson in Canadian Dollars.
-To convert the amounts paid to U.S. Dollars, we used the prevailing exchange rate as of the last business day of the applicable year (for 2012 amounts, an exchange rate of 1.00786132 U.S. Dollars per Canadian Dollar; for 2011 amounts, an exchange rate of .98072868 U.S. Dollars per Canadian Dollar; and for 2010 amounts, an exchange rate of 1.003 U.S. Dollars per Canadian Dollar). - (11) This amount represents the deemed investment earnings (losses) credited to Mr. Pearson pursuant to the terms of the LoyaltyOne, Inc. Canadian Supplemental Executive Retirement Plan ("LoyaltyOne SERP").
+- (6) Amounts in this column consist entirely of above-market earnings on compensation deferred pursuant to the Executive Deferred Compensation Plan, as described below following the Nonqualified Deferred Compensation table.
+Above-market earnings represent the difference between market interest rates determined pursuant to SEC rules and the 7.5% annual interest rate credited by the company on contributions during 2013. - (7) See the All Other Compensation table below for further information regarding amounts included in this column. - (8) Effective September 8, 2011, our board of directors appointed Ms. Miller as an executive officer.
+Ms. Miller was designated an NEO based on compensation paid for the fiscal year ended December 31, 2012. - (9) Amounts included for Mr. Pearson are shown in U.S. Dollars but were paid to Mr. Pearson in Canadian Dollars.
+To convert the amounts paid to U.S. Dollars, we used the prevailing exchange rate as of the last business day of the applicable year (for 2013 amounts, an exchange rate .9414 U.S. Dollars per Canadian Dollar, for 2012 amounts, an exchange rate of 1.00786132 U.S. Dollars per Canadian Dollar and for 2011 amounts, an exchange rate of .98072868 U.S. Dollars per Canadian Dollar). - (10) This amount represents the deemed investment earnings (losses) credited to Mr. Pearson pursuant to the terms of the LoyaltyOne, Co.
+Canadian Supplemental Executive Retirement Plan ("LoyaltyOne SERP").